ThreadsHQ/api-documentation/README.md

 ## Delete Thread

 You can delete any thread that the bot posted used the `deleteThread` endpoint.
-You just pass in the ThreadID that you got from the `postThread` response.
+You just pass in the `threadID` that you got from the `postThread` response.
 Alternatively if you navigate to any thread on web, the URL is `https://trythreads.com/<thread_id>`

 Example curl: